 - assessing the significance of the hazards for the health and safety of the workers.

 The assessment of the current situation also takes into account the work-related hazards and working conditions identified in the workplace survey carried out by occupational health services.
-In order to carry out the risk assessment, the current state of working conditions and occupational safety and health measures must first be described:
+In order to carry out the risk assessment, the current state of working conditions and safety and health measures must first be described:

 - the kind of work tasks carried out at the workplace